A Step-By-Step Guide on How To Generate Leads From Your Real Estate Website

 How IDX Captures the Lead

 To get all the listing information, a visitor will need to sign up for an account on your myRealPage website.
+This is called a Virtual Office Website or VOW.
 The sign-up calls-to-action are obvious, but not pushy; for instance, under the Room Information heading on a listing page, the room dimensions have been replaced by Sign Up buttons.

 Other prompts on the listing page include: